Marketing Summary and Biography Enhancements

-Fellows’ firms that qualify for Diversity Partner status by virtue of CLSA sponsorship or contributions to the Diversity Law Institute may display “Diversity Partner” internet badges for a variety of marketing or professional purpose(s).
+Fellows’ firms that qualify for Diversity Partner status by virtue of CLSA sponsorship or contributions to the Diversity Law Institute may display “Diversity Partner” internet badges (available February 2018) for a variety of marketing or professional purpose(s).
 Another firm value derives from Fellows’ firms’ blogs being included as “friends” in the Commentary and the developing website for the Trial Law Institute.

 Upon full or partial retirement, our Fellows are appointed Fellow Emeritus status, with complimentary dues for life.

 With all our events, we take every opportunity to create photo-ops that may be used in our Fellows’ marketing efforts (www.ConstructionSociety.org/event-pics/).

 We are anything but old school in our approach.
 We utilize LMA legal marketing consultants in building firm value into CLSA Fellowship.
 We want our Fellows and their firms to get noticed and publicized.
 We are extremely supportive of our Fellows, we recognize that firm value is a must, and we excel for the betterment of our Fellowship of elite construction lawyers.
 We are on the cutting edge of where the profession of law is going.